-Scholarship should be documented by activities clearly identified as scholarly relative to the definition, description and checklist located in Appendix VI.
+Scholarship should be documented by activities clearly identified as scholarly relative to the definition, description and checklist located in Guidelines for Documentation of Standards for Tenure and Promotion below.
 Activities submitted to fulfill this category of the qualifications for tenure and promotion should be appropriate to the individual and of demonstrable value to the local community, campus, or general educational community.
-Each activity should be judged meritorious in proportion to the degree it matches the categories of scholarship and is consistent with the checklist provided in Appendix VI.
+Each activity should be judged meritorious in proportion to the degree it matches the categories of scholarship and is consistent with the checklist provided in Guidelines for Documentation of Standards for Tenure and Promotion below.